stratzilla/AI-ML-tutorials/README.md

 ### <a href="https://github.com/stratzilla/neural-network-tutorial">Neural Network using Backpropagation Training</a>

 In this tutorial I explain an implementation of a feedforward neural network using backpropagation training.
 The example data set is the Iris set but the implementation is generalized to any input data.
 I also briefly discuss hyperparameter selection by examining the effect of different learning and momentum rates.

+## Stuff I'm Working On

+Eventually I hope to add these tutorials at some point:

+- Particle Swarm Optimization
+- Hill Climbing
+- Training Neural Networks with Genetic Algorithms
+- Training Neural Networks with Particle Swarm Optimization
+- Breadth-first/depth-first Searches using N-Queens